VCityTeam/UD-Viz/packages/widget_workspace/Readme.md

 [![NPM package version](https://badgen.net/npm/v/@ud-viz/widget_workspace)](https://npmjs.com/package/@ud-viz/widget_workspace)

+The `@ud-viz/widget_workspace` package provides a versatile workspace widget for managing and organizing various visualization components within a web application.

 # Workspace Module

 The Workspace Module is an extension of the SPARQL Module that adds functionality to query and visualize Workspace, and CityGML Versioning data stored in an RDF Triple-store from a UD-Viz interface.